nathanael-fijalkow/games_book/_build/html/_sources/13_Multiplayer/index.md

 conflicting in all games.
-In particular, in multiplayer games, that is, games with more than two players, the binary view of zero-sum games does not make sense;%games with more than two players, cannot be zero-sum by definition;
+In particular, in multiplayer games, that is, games with more than two players, the binary view of zero-sum games does not make sense;

+%games with more than two players, cannot be zero-sum by definition;
 but there are also interesting examples of non-zero sum games with only two players (we will see one below).
 In this setting, winning strategies are no longer suitable to describe rational behaviors since the opponents